Binabh/teabox-server/README.md

 # teabox - A simple file hosting server in rust

-Accepts file and saved them in files named as the sha256 digest of content.
+Accepts file and saves them as files named as the sha256 digest of content.
 Similar to [0x0.st](https://0x0.st/)

 ## Usage